Best Ferret Bedding — Quick Comparison

 Kaytee Clean & Cozy Extreme Odor Control 65L

 The Kaytee Extreme Odor Control is Kaytee’s answer to odor problems.
-Same 4.6-star rating with 6,602 reviews, but with an odor-control formula that’s noticeably stronger than their standard version.
+Same with 6, but with an odor-control formula that’s noticeably stronger than their standard version.
 At $24.95 for 65L, it’s the most expensive paper bedding here.

 One owner confirmed “I definitely notice less odor” and can “go a few days longer without changing bedding.”
 Another called it “best bedding at a great price” and praised the fluffy texture.
 If ferret odor is your primary concern and you’re keeping your ferrets indoors (which most owners do), this is the paper bedding I’d choose first.